SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Evaluation Metrics

 \section{Evaluation Metrics}

 In our study, we evaluate a range of SOTA SR methods (see below) to establish a solid baseline for the presented problems.
 To assess the performance of these methods, we employ three distinct types of metrics: pixel-level difference metrics; human-level perception metrics; and domain-motivated error metrics.
+The detailed metric guide is provided in Table~\ref{tab:metric_guid}.

 The pixel-level difference metrics enable us to evaluate quantitatively the SR algorithms by measuring the disparities between the HR ground truth and the generated super-resolved images.
-These metrics, such as mean squared error (MSE), peak signal-to-noise ratio (PSNR), and structural similarity index (SSIM), provide objective assessments of the fidelity and accuracy of the reconstructed details.
-By leveraging these metrics, we gain valuable insights into the overall quality of the SR methods' reconstructions.
+These metrics, such as mean squared error (MSE) and peak signal-to-noise ratio (PSNR), provide objective assessments of the fidelity and accuracy of the reconstructed details.
+By leveraging these metrics, we gain valuable insights into the overall reconstruction quality of the SR methods.
 The human-level perception metrics permit us to go beyond solely relying on pixel-level metrics that may not capture the perceptual quality of the super-resolved images, as human perception often differs from pixel-wise differences.
 In particular, by considering human perception, we can evaluate the SR methods based on their ability to produce visually pleasing results that align with human expectations.
 Finally, we recognize the importance of domain-specific evaluations in scientific applications.
 Hence, we use domain-motivated error metrics that are tailored to the specific requirements and constraints of the scientific domains under consideration.
-Incorporating such domain-specific metrics allows us to assess the suitability and effectiveness of SR methods for scientific research~purposes.
+Incorporating such domain-specific metrics allows us to assess the suitability and effectiveness of SR methods for scientific research purposes.

 While our evaluation framework includes standardized metrics that provide a holistic understanding of SR method performance for scientific applications, clearly researchers may have unique research questions and requirements that call for the use of custom metrics.
 To facilitate such scenarios, our \texttt{SuperBench} framework offers a user-friendly interface for defining and incorporating custom evaluation metrics.
 This flexibility empowers researchers to tailor the evaluation process to their specific needs and explore novel metrics that address the nuances of their research questions.